 This piece of life admin is one that people often put off.
-But is an essential part of managing your money.
+But it is, unfortunately, an essential part of managing your money.
 Without a will, there is no guarantee that your money, possessions or investments will be passed onto the people you want.

 But, writing wills isn’t actually as complicated as it may seem.
 Companies like Farewill can help you write a legal will in as little as 15 minutes.

 If you have the Emma app, one of the rewards we offer is 20% off will creation with Farewill.
-Simply open the app to find out the discount code, and enter it into Farewill’s checkout to redeem the offer.
+Simply open the Emma app, head to More> Cashback to find the discount code.
+Or enter it into Farewill’s checkout to redeem the offer.